VIEW PDF OF RESIDENCE LIFE AND HOUSING LICENSE 2022 - 2023

 Opening and Closing

-The Village will open for returning student arrival in the fall semester and remain open the full academic year through spring closing of residence halls, inclusive of all recess and break periods as set forth in the College Calendar.
+The Village will open for returning student arrival in the fall semester and remain open the full academic year through spring closing of residence halls, inclusive of all recess and break periods as set forth in the University Calendar.

 Breaks

-All residence halls, except for the Village, are closed during Thanksgiving Break, Spring Break, and Winter Break, (the time between residence hall closing in the fall semester and re-opening in the spring semester), as set forth in the College Calendar.
+All residence halls, except for the Village, are closed during Thanksgiving Break, Spring Break, and Winter Break, (the time between residence hall closing in the fall semester and re-opening in the spring semester), as set forth in the University Calendar.
 Students in traditional residence hall spaces who wish to remain on campus during those times must complete the Break Housing Application according to the dates published by the Residence Life and Housing office for each break period.
-Students approved for break housing will be responsible for all housing and dining costs as determined by the college.
+Students approved for break housing will be responsible for all housing and dining costs as determined by the University.
 The dining plan may not be offered during break periods.

 Residents staying on-campus during breaks are required to adhere to special security requirements as stated in the Break Housing Agreement.
 Break Housing can be reserved by the day or by the week.
 Break Housing rates are listed here.